 Carrying a couple of things as I finish setting up a ceremony at Montreal's McGill Faculty Club.

 So, you see, day-of coordination really doesn’t do the job justice.
 I heard one planner call it “event management, and twelve days on the day.”
 As a language nerd (blame my readaholic mom), I cannot abide the “day-of” title.
-What’s more, I don’t do a great job at limiting contact with my clients (#boundaries #working on it!), so once someone has booked me, I like to start working with them right away.
+What’s more, I don’t do a great job at limiting contact with my clients (#boundaries #workingonit!), so once someone has booked me, I like to start working with them right away.
 Whether it’s a budgetary issue, advice on which wedding vendors to choose (which ultimately helps both of us), or they’re having any number of the emotional freak-outs that are par for the course when planning a major life event, it doesn’t benefit either of us for me to shut them out until a certain date.
 That’s why I took “day-of” off my website, and changed that package to Coaching & Event Management, to reflect what I actually do, which is give my clients unlimited access to me from the moment they book, for my expertise in events and for coaching.
-That way, I can ensure that they enjoy the journey to the day, and by the time the wedding rolls around, we’ve spent so much time with each other, they know that I get their vision and they can trust me completely, and I know that I set us all up for success.
+That way, I can ensure that you enjoy the journey to the day, and by the time the wedding rolls around, we’ve spent so much time with each other, you know that I get your vision and you can trust me completely, and I know that I set us all up for success.

 Want to know more about what sets me apart from the rest of Montreal’s wedding planners?
-Check out my blog post: WTF is a Wedding Coach?
+Check out my about page: WTF is a Wedding Coach?